-- 1. Remove all packaging - 2.
-Rack mount the appliance as required using the supplied rails - 3.
-The power supply is an auto sensing unit (115v or 230v) - 4.
-Connect the power lead from the power socket to the mains or UPS - 5.
-Connect your network cable from your switch or hub to the internal network port (eth0) - 6.
-If using a two-armed configuration connect a second network cable to the external port (eth1) - ī
+- 1. Connect the power lead from the power socket to the mains or UPS - 2.
+Connect your network cable from your switch or hub to the internal network port (eth0) - 3.
+If using a two-armed configuration connect a second network cable to the external port (eth1) - 4.
+Attach a monitor to the VGA port - 5.
+Attach a keyboard to the USB or PS/2 port - 6.
+Check mains power is on - 7.
+Press the power switch on (fans should start) - 8.
+Allow a minute for booting - Ì i

-If two load balancers are being used, connect a null modem cable between the two serial failover ports and configure the slave first.
+If two load balancers are being used, connect a null modem cable (supplied with the appliance) between the two serial fail-over ports and configure the slave first.